 Thus, it is important to be aware of the costs of latest data breach incidents and adjust your Cyber Insurance Coverage accordingly.
 Additionally, you can compare the coverages and limits obtained by your peers in the industry before deciding on the same for your Cyber Insurance Policy.

-- 2 What are the Factors affecting the Cost of a Cyber Liability Insurance Policy?
+- What are the Expenses Covered under a Cyber Liability Policy?